barebox/barebox/Documentation/user/bootchooser.rst

   Variable prefix when *bootchooser* is used with the *state* framework as backend for storing run-time data, see below.
 ``global.bootchooser.targets``
-  Space separated list of boot targets that are used.
+  Space-separated list of boot targets that are used.
 For each entry in the list a corresponding set of ``global.bootchooser.<targetname>.<variablename>`` variables must exist.
 ``global.bootchooser.last_chosen``